kielejocain/NHL_sql/README.md

 pip install sqlalchemy
 ```

 * Alternatively, you can install all python modules (after all header files are installed) by the following command.
+You'll still need to install all the libraries and headers above with `apt`.

 ```
 pip install -r requirements.txt
 ```

 * One needs to be able to run bash scripts.
-They were written to work in Ubuntu; I haven't tested their ability to function in any other environment, but they are exceedingly basic and should be easily tweaked at worst.
+They were written to work in Ubuntu; I haven't tested their ability to function in any other environment, but they are exceedingly basic and should be easily rewritten at worst.

 Sequence to obtain data
 -----------------------